DrYenyen/How-To-Install-PS4-FPKGS/README.md

 6. Enable the FTP server by making sure the box to the right of *Enabel FTP Server* is ticked
 7. Find your Console IP address by going into Settings>System>System Information
 8. Download and Install [Filezilla](https://filezilla-project.org/download.php?type=client)
-9. In Filezilla at *Host:* type your PS4 IP address and and the ftp port  **Exmple** > ftp://192.168.0.1:2121  (If the connection fails type in a username anything will do)
+9. In Filezilla in *Host:* type your PS4 IP address and and the ftp port  **Exmple** > ftp://192.168.0.1:2121  (If the connection fails type in a username anything will do)
 10. On the left window of Filezilla go to where you made the folder *pkg* and drag and drop it to the right side window into the folder called *data*
 ![-](imgs/ftp.JPG)
 (In the future you can go into the *data* folder and drag directly into the *pkg* folder)